limine-bootloader/limine/STIVALE.md

 PG is enabled (`cr0`), PE is enabled (`cr0`), PAE is enabled (`cr4`), LME is enabled (`EFER`).
+If stivale header flag bit 1 is set, then, if available, 5-level paging is enabled (LA57 bit in `cr4`).

 The A20 gate is enabled.